NewtonBii/password-locker/readme.md

 * Ensure you have python3.6 installed in your computer.
 * From the terminal navigate to the cloned project folder.
 * Run 'python3.6 run.py' code in the terminal.
+* If you choose to login(lg), use: 'testuser' as username and '12345' as PassWord
+* If you choose to create a new account, use 'cu' as the code and follow the prompts.

 ## Running unit tests